frankburgs/main/notes/notes_network.md

 - Product release instruction (PRI) device network configuration settings.
 - Preferred roaming list (PRL) sets which cell towers to use whilst roaming.
 - Radio firmware is softwre that manages wireless connections.
-- E-mail on mobile is POP3 (removes downloaded emails from server) or IMAP4 (saves emails on server).
+- E-mail on mobile is POP3 (tcp/110) removes downloaded emails from server, or IMAP4 (tcp/143 saves emails on server).
 - Use SSL or S/MIME to encrypt emails for security & authentication.
 - International Mobile Equipment Identity (IMEI, unique # for phones on GSM, UMTS, LTE, and iDEN networks) and international mobile subscriber identity (IMSI, stored on device's sim card) are used to identify cell devices and users.